 Hopefully, you’re now fully prepped to polish your customer support email copy, so even the most unhappy customers walk away happy.
 Exceptional copywriting isn’t rocket science; it's a skill you can certainly nurture over time, so keep practicing, and you're sure to wow your customers!

 Trust us, for nurturing your customer relationships and boosting customer retention rates alone; it’s worth sticking with!
-It’s one of the easiest ways to provide shoppers a positive experience with your brand - and you don’t need us to tell you that happy customers = higher profits.
+It’s one of the easiest ways to provide shoppers a positive experience with your brand.
+And you don’t need us to tell you that happy customers = higher profits.
+Revenue is, in our opinion, one of the most important ways to evaluate customer service.

 Let us know how you get along in the comments box below, and send across some positive examples of your exceptional copy.
 We'd love to hear from you!